Red Balloon Learner Centres: Red Balloon Norwich

-Red Balloon Norwich is located in the centre of town and has to up to forty students in the old Victorian property, as well as access to trained therapists.
+Red Balloon Norwich is in the centre of town and has to up to forty students in the old Victorian property, as well as access to trained therapists.
 Red Balloon Norwich offers 22 subjects, and all kinds of qualifications including GCSEs, ASDANs, and technical awards.

 Red Balloon Reading

 Situated across from Reading College, Red Balloon Reading has up to 24 students.
 In addition to art and music therapies, students have access to equine therapy at the local equestrian centre.
 With seven subjects on offer students have the opportunity to gain a range of GCSE qualifications and awards.
 As part of the wellbeing and social re-engagement strands of Red Balloon, students participate in sporting activities such as boxing, kayaking, and fencing in town, and are encouraged to join trips to museums, zoos and cultural sites.

 Red Balloon Worthing

 Red Balloon’s fifth physical centre opened in 2022 in Worthing, and has up to twenty students.
-The Centre is near good transport links which will help students partake in extracurricular activities and trips that get them engaging with their community again.